Please click to view.

 Seek medical care if you suspect chlamydia.
 Avoid any sexual activity until a week after treatment is finished.
 If you are infected, your sexual partner(s) should be checked and treated.

-- Abstinence, monogamy (single partner), or limiting the number of sexual partners all reduces your risk.
+- Abstinence, monogamy (single partner), or limiting the number of sexual partners all reduce your risk.

 - Consistent and correct use of latex condoms reduces risk.